miracleflame/VTMB-Unofficial-Patch-by-Wesp/vtmbup-readme.txt

 Hmm, when you gaze upon this object, the skies darken and lightning flashes.
 Those aren't good clues to what this is though.

+The surfaceprop on-drop-sound classes available for *.phy files are: flesh, kitchen_utensils, metal, paper, plastic, ring, stone or wood.

 Context Icons:
 --------------